-- 5.1.16.3 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]. - 5.1.16.4 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects].
+5.1.17.3 FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly authorize access of subjects to objects].

+5.1.17.4 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects].

-5.1.17 FDP_DAU.1 Basic data authentication
+5.1.18FDP_DAU.1 Basic data authentication

-- 5.1.17.1 FDP_DAU.1.1 The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of [assignment: list of objects or information types]. - 5.1.17.2 FDP_DAU.1.2 The TSF shall provide [assignment: list of subjects] with the ability to verify evidence of the validity of the indicated information.
+- 5.1.18.1 FDP_DAU.1.1 The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of [assignment: list of objects or information types]. - 5.1.18.2 FDP_DAU.1.2 The TSF shall provide [assignment: list of subjects] with the ability to verify evidence of the validity of the indicated information.

-5.1.18 FDP IFC.1 Subset information flow control
+5.1.19FDP_IFC.1 Subset information flow control

-5.1.18.1 FDP_IFC.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] on [assignment: list of subjects, information, and operations that cause controlled information to flow to and from controlled subjects covered by the SFP].
+5.1.19.1 FDP_IFC.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] on [assignment: list of subjects, information, and operations that cause controlled information to flow to and from controlled subjects covered by the SFP].

-5.1.19 FDP_IFF.1 Simple security attributes
+5.1.20FDP_IFF.1 Simple security attributes

-- 5.1.19.1 FDP_IFF.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] based on the following types of subject and information security attributes: [assignment: the minimum number and type of security attributes]. - 5.1.19.2 FDP_IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlle d information via a controlled operation if the following rules hold: [assignment: for each operation, the security attribute-based relationship that must hold between subject and information security attributes]. - 5.1.19.3 FDP_IFF.1.3 The TSF shall enforce the [as signment: additional information flow control SFP rules]. - 5.1.19.4 FDP_IFF.1.4 The TSF shall provide the following [assignment: list of additional SFP capabilities].

-- 5.1.19.5 FDP_IFF.1.5 The TSF shall explicitly authorise an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly authorize information flows]. - 5.1.19.6 FDP_IFF.1.6 The TSF shall explicitly deny an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly deny information flows].
+- 5.1.20.1 FDP_IFF.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] based on the following types of subject and information security attributes: [assignment: the minimum number and type of security attributes]. - 5.1.20.2 FDP_IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [assignment: for each operation, the security attribute-based relationship that must hold between subject and information security attributes]. - 5.1.20.3 FDP_IFF.1.3 The TSF shall enforce the [assignment: additional information flow control SFP rules]. - 5.1.20.4 FDP_IFF.1.4 The TSF shall provide the following [assignment: list of additional SFP capabilities]. - 5.1.20.5 FDP_IFF.1.5 The TSF shall explicitly authorize an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly authorize information flows]. - 5.1.20.6 FDP_IFF.1.6 The TSF shall explicitly deny an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly deny information flows].

-5.1.20 FDP ITC.1 Import of user data without security attributes
+5.1.21FDP_IT C.1 Import of user data without security attributes

-- 5.1.20.1 FDP_ITC.1.1 The TSF shall enforce the [assignment: access control SFP and/or information flow control SFP] when importing user data, controlled under the SFP, from outside of the TSC. - 5.1.20.2 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC. - 5.1.20.3 FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules].
+5.1.21.1 FDP_ITC.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] when importing user data, controlled under the SFP, from outside of the TSC.

+5.1.21.2 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC.
+5.1.21.3 FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules].

-5.1.21 FDP_RIP.2 Full residual information protection
+5.1.22FDP_RIP.2 Full residual information protection

-5.1.21.1 FDP_RIP.2.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the upon the allocation of the resource to all objects
+5.1.22.1 FDP_RIP.2.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [selection: allocation of the resource to] all objects.

-Application Note: This requirement applies to the list of resources stated in the ST; it includes resources used to contain data and attributes.
+Application Note: This requirement applies to all resources governed by or used by the TSF; it includes resources used to data and attributes.
 It also includes the encrypted representation of information.